Welcome to Memphis Moms Blog!

 Courtney is a small-town Texas gal who moved to Memphis in 2007 to work at the University of Memphis…oh and for this guy who would become her husband almost one year to the day later.
 Fast forward 9 years down the line and she loves the Memphis life, specifically East Memphis and Midtown, and has three amazing children who were all December babies!
 Doug (2009) is the loving watchman for his two younger sisters, Adlee (2013) the free spirit and Nora (2014) the easy going baby.
 When she isn’t working, pretending she’s a cool Pinterest mom, going to school parties, cleaning house or momming in general, Courtney loves to read fiction and self-help books, follow college football (Go Tigers, go!
 And Gig’ em Aggies!), rearrange furniture (to the level of it being a talent and hobby), DIY house projects for their 1938 home, laugh with her girlfriends and spend time with that sweet guy who brought her to Memphis all those years ago for this crazy, amazing life.

-Lorrin is a born and raised Memphian who juggles family life, a full time IT job, and an in-home sewing and monogramming business.
+Lorrin is a born and raised Memphian who juggles family life, 3 kids, a full time IT job, and an in-home sewing and monogramming business.
 She graduated from the University of Memphis in August of 2001 with a BBA in Management Information Systems.
-After several years in the corporate world, she made a move into the educational sector and is currently the Data Systems Administrator for an area K2-12 private school.
-That move turned out to be a complete blessing to her and her family.
-After dating for 7 years, she married her husband, David in 1999.
-She and David have 2 very protective big brothers, Reece (September 2007), Dylan (November 2009) and a sweet little girl Emma Grace (February 2014).
-In her free time she enjoys walking Emma, cheering her boys on from the stands, sewing, cooking (something other than chicken nuggets) and family trips to the beach.
-A little on the obsessive compulsive side, her latest addiction has been binge watching the Curse of Oak Island, Fixer Upper (yes! she JUST started watching it) and Good Bones on a loop.
+After several years in the corporate world, she made a move into the educational sector and is currently the Data Systems Administrator/Registrar for a local K2-12 private school.
+She married her husband David in 1999 and they have two sons, Reece (September 2007), Dylan (November 2009) and a sweet little girl Emma Grace (February 2014).
+In her free time she enjoys walking Emma, cheering her boys on from the stands, sewing, cooking (something other than chicken nuggets), and consignment sales.
+When she gets the remote to herself (which is never) you will find her watching Curse of Oak Island, Fixer Upper (yes! she JUST started watching it) and Good Bones on a loop.